dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 Protagonists
 ------------

-Your players may prefer to roll their own _Basic Fantasy Role-Playing Game_ characters, customizing them with rules from the _Cops &amp; Robbers_ supplement.
-But these characters are provided in case your players want to start playing immediately.
+Optional, pre-generated characters for immediate play...

-Each of the protagonists below were generated with a "standard" spread of _Ability Scores_ from the world's most popular role-playing game: 18, 16, 14, 11, 11, 8.
+* _Note: Characters were pre-generated with a "standard" spread of __Ability Scores__ from the world's most popular role-playing game: 18, 16, 14, 11, 11, 8._

 ###Americans